A full breakdown arrives of Equifax's massive data breach

 The credit-monitoring company, which gathers personal information on people without being required to notify them, has provided some details in the past about the breach, including that 146.6 million Americans were affected and that their Social Security numbers, names, birthdates and addresses were stolen.

-Here is the full breakdown from Equifax on how much data was stolen and the categories the information falls under:
+Here is the breakdown from Equifax on how many people were affected by category:

 Name